LEXX-Lazarus/Lil-Guys/README.md

 * **Feed Your Pets:** Keep your "Lil Guys" happy by feeding them various treats, which increases their happiness level.

+* **Happiness Decay:** Pets' happiness levels will gradually decrease over time (every 12 hours), adding a realistic care element and encouraging regular interaction.

+* **Speech Bubbles:** Your "Lil Guys" can now express themselves!
+Speech bubbles will periodically appear above your selected pet, showing various messages based on their mood and type.

-* **Real-time Updates:** Changes made by one user (feeding a pet, adding a new one) are instantly reflected for everyone.
+* **Real-time Updates:** Changes made by one user (feeding a pet, adding a new one, or happiness decay) are instantly reflected for everyone.

 * **Happiness Tracking:** Monitor each pet's happiness level with a visual bar and mood emoji.